 What Causes Diesel Engine Runaway?

 Diesel engine runaway happens when an engine starts to consume more fuel than the throttle is set for, leading to uncontrolled revving and possible engine failure.
-This can be caused by factors such as hydrocarbons in the air, as well as paired with age-related wear and tear or the accumulation of debris in the air intake system or turbocharger.
+The cause of diesel engine runaway can be factors such as hydrocarbons in the air, as well as paired with age-related wear and tear or the accumulation of debris in the air intake system or turbocharger.
 In older diesel engines, oil leaks from the turbo or overfilled crankcases could also act as fuel sources when oil enters the combustion chamber, causing the engine to rev uncontrollably and requiring a shut off valve to prevent catastrophe.

 How Often Should Diesel Engines Be Maintained?